diridari/PipeRelay/README.md

-        string host                    :     IP-Address or the host name string user                    :     user name on the remote machine string remoteExecute:          :     commend that will be executed on the remote machine ReadConfig::entry *inputEntry  :     strct created by the config reader writer *outPipe                :     outgoing pipeWriter.
+        string host                    :     IP-Address or the host name string user                    :     user name on the remote machine string remoteExecute:          :     command that will be executed on the remote machine (XXXXX command or comment?)
+        ReadConfig::entry *inputEntry  :     struct created by the config reader writer *outPipe                :     outgoing pipeWriter.
 The ssh obj send its pcap to this class

 * bool open()
 opens the ssh conection

 * void run()
-Stats the ssh loop.
-At first it cut out all ssh related overhead.
-After that it sends the pcap-file-header to to outgoing pipe and stats reading pcaps
+Starts the ssh loop.
+At first it cuts out all ssh related overhead.
+Thereafter it sends the pcap-file-header to the outgoing pipe and starts reading pcaps

 * read(char * buff, int size)
-   reads < size > bytes from the ingoing pipe and write them to the given buffer
+   reads < size > bytes from the ingoing pipe and writes them to the given buffer